Canadian Animals: 16 Iconic Species

 They have dark shells and yellow stripes on their legs.
 Painted turtles live for up to 50 years and they feed on plants and aquatic insects.

-Painted turtles got their names because of their colourful marking along their head, necks, and shell.
+Painted turtles got their names because of their colorful marking along their head, necks, and shell.
 Painted turtles are peace-loving but they tend to bite when they are disturbed but their bites do not cause any serious damage.

 Bird Species of Canada-